Robot-Squad/Chat-Encryptor-V3/README.md

 # Chat-Encryptor-V3
-It can encrypt and decrypt and text given
+It can encrypt and decrypt any text given